Must have bike accessories for a long distance trip

 Motorcycle luggage, such as saddlebags, tank bags, and tail bags, is essential for riders carrying gear and personal items.
 These bags are designed to be durable and weather-resistant, ensuring your belongings are safe and accessible.

-A GPS navigation system is crucial for navigating unfamiliar routes and ensuring you stay on track.
+A GPS navigation system is crucial for navigating unfamiliar routes and staying on track.
 It helps plan your journey and can be a lifesaver in remote areas with scarce road signs.

 A tool kit is essential for handling minor repairs on the road.
 It should include basic tools like screwdrivers, wrenches, and a puncture repair kit.
 A tool kit can save you from being stranded due to minor mechanical issues.

 Travel insurance is highly recommended for any long-distance motorcycle trip.
 It covers medical emergencies, trip cancellations, and other unforeseen events.
-Ensure your policy covers motorcycle travel specifically.
+Ensure your policy specifically covers motorcycle travel.

 Look for a full-face helmet with: